Bedugul

-Bedugul is a mountain lake resort area in Bali, Indonesia, located in the centre-north region of the island near Lake Bratan on the road between Denpasar and Singaraja the area covers the villages of Bedugul itself, Candikuning, Pancasari, Pacung and Wanagiri amongst others.
+Bedugul (Balinese script: ᬩᭂᬤᬸᬕᬸᬮ᭄) is a mountain lake resort area in Bali, Indonesia, located in the centre-north region of the island near Lake Bratan on the road between Denpasar and Singaraja.
+The area covers the villages of Bedugul itself, Candikuning, Pancasari, Pacung and Wanagiri amongst others.

 Bedugul is located in the Tabanan Regency, at 48 km north of the city of Denpasar or 20 km south from Singaraja city.

 In the area there are three crater lakes Lake Bratan, Lake Buyan, and Lake Tamblingan.

 Bedugul area enjoys a mild mountain climate due to its location at an altitude of about 1500 m above sea level.